What is the space like?

 Where will I make my artwork?

-There are two completed painting studios in the barn.
+There are two large painting (?) studios in the barn.
 Both have great natural light.
-One is heated/air conditioned complete with AC and propane heater.
+One has an air conditioner and propane heater.
 We have plenty of flat tables, drafting tables, stools, chairs, easels and even some community art supplies.
 There is wall space in each studio for wall work.

 What do I need to bring other than art supplies and personal toiletries?

 Very warm clothes for the winter.
 It gets cold.
-Indoor slippers/footwear– all outdoor shoes are left in the mudroom.
+Indoor slippers or footwear– all outdoor shoes are left at door.
 Sunscreen and bug spray for the summer.
 A floppy hat for gardening.
 Headlamp/Flashlight.
 Hiking boots.
 Footwear that can get muddy or wet.
 Work clothes that can get dirty.
 A laptop and cell phone are useful– we don’t have a landline.

 What is the transportation situation like?
 How close is town?